-Problem: When upgrading from v1.2 with a S3 output configured stagePath was allowed to be undefined.
-In v1.4+ it is a required field and may causing schema violations on older configs when upgrading.
+Problem: When upgrading from v1.2 with a S3 output configured, stagePath was allowed to be undefined.
+In v.1.4+, stagePath is a required field.
+This might causing schema violations when upgrading older configs.

-Workaround/Fix: Re-configure the output with a valid stagePath filesystem path.
+Workaround/Fix: Reconfigure the output with a valid stagePath filesystem path.

-THIRD-PARTY SOFTWARE
+THRD-PARTY SOFTWARE